Home remodeling ROI: Costs vs. value

 Many power companies offer rebates for installing new appliances or for switching from electric to gas.
 Getting these rebates can reduce the cost of your remodel, resulting in a higher ROI than you expected.
 Contact your power or gas company to learn about any special programs they have.

 There are some state and federal tax credits for installing energy efficient appliances and features.
 These credits vary from year to year and by state.
-Contact a local tax professional or do some independent research before you decide on a project.
+Contact a local tax professional or research energy credits and rebates by state before you decide on a project.

 Before shelling out big bucks on a home renovation project, consider what's standard in your community.
 Talk to a real estate professional or contractor if you’re primarily concerned with whether a home renovation will add value to your house and help it sell more quickly.
 After all, different trends are popular in different places; a pool might be a valuable addition in Arizona but a poor investment in Minnesota.